In 2019, the Welsh Government declared a climate emergency, signalling that Wales was committed to tackling the challenge of climate change.

 A climate smart champion is someone who will lead on transforming NHS Wales into smarter, more successful, and more sustainable organisations.

 This opportunity is open to anyone that works for the NHS in Wales.
-It is a great addition to your existing role, as well as a good opportunity to enhance your leadership skills in sustainability.

-- A four-hour virtual workshop
+- A virtual workshop (four hour sessions)

 This initiative is part of HEIW’s drive to deliver against our organisational and NHS Wales responsibilities.
 These ensure that in three years’ time we will have embedded the latest decarbonisation knowledge and research into healthcare leadership, practice, training and education, supporting a Welsh approach to sustainable healthcare.